kowabunga314/rocketjunior/README.md

 ### Summary of Infrastructure
 * Containerized application
 * Container images contain application in a highly specific environment
+* Containers are hosted on a Kubernetes node using services like AWS EKS
 * Some services that reside in containers locally can be run directly from cloud services, such as:
   * Database: AWS RDS
     * Backups